Logiqx/gps-details/docs/devices/garmin/chipsets/products.md

 Sadly this may be coming to an end with the fēnix 8 and Forerunner 970, which do not use generic GNSS product numbers.

-The Instinct 3 and Instinct E both appear to use Airoha chipsets, and this may also apply to the vívoactive 6 (TBC).
+The Instinct 3 and Instinct E both record product numbers suggesting Airoha chipsets, and perhaps also the vívoactive 6 (TBC).